 8. Chat services.

 Chat services are an immediate and direct way to collaborate with team members without the complicated email threads.
 You not only get the information you need faster, but can also use a range of media types including video and video conferencing.
 With the right intranet platform, you can also integrate chat into your digital workplace.
 (For instance, here’s how Axero’s Slack intranet integration works.)

 Many modern intranet solutions also come with their built-in chat features—like Axero—so you can eliminate one less platform.
 Intranet chat is real-time while remaining unobtrusive.

 Multimedia is the way to go when it comes to communication—and it’s a huge business communication trend.
 By incorporating video, images, and infographics, you make your content more engaging and digestible for your employees.

 Video is being used to train staff, explain a process, and to disseminate vital company announcements from management.
 Since video is more engaging, it is more effective as an internal communication method, which is why more companies are following this trend.

 10. Infographics and images.

-Infographics are very effective in explaining a process to employees, and there are many tools and apps available that can help you design and create then for a low cost.
+These tools empower you to include infographics, bright images, and visuals that convey your message in a compelling and engaging way.
+They are also very effective in explaining a process to employees, and there are many tools and apps available that can help you design and create them for a low cost.

-While some business communication trends may change with future technologies, these will most likely stick around for years to come.
-Keep an eye on the above 10 trends and business communication tools, stay competitive, and continue to evolve with the changing times.
+While communication trends and business technologies are continually advancing, these trends will be around for years to come.
+Keep an eye on the top 10 business communication trends, stay competitive, and continue to evolve with the changing times.